FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 One of the benefits of the slow migration is that you don't have a big bang cutover, with downtime and risk.
 However, that comes at a cost.
 You have to run both the new and old systems for the length of your migration.
 Depending on the state of the old system, this may be more or less painful.

-A corrolary is that customer service and other internal users may have to access two systems to find a user.
+A corollary is that customer service and other internal users may have to access two systems to find a user.
 This is especially true if a user contacts your business using an offline method, such as a phone call.
 Such a user may not be migrated, and the rep may not know where to find their data.
-Additionaly, systems which access user data may need to be updated to handle two systems, or you may need to put a proxy in place to look in one system or the other.
+Additionally, systems which access user data may need to be updated to handle two systems, or you may need to put a proxy in place to look in one system or the other.
 One solution is to have the new auth system proxy not just authentication, but any user data request.

 The new system can have links to the "old" system, and vice versa.
 Such links make finding the relevant user data easier.
 If possible, allow internal users to search both the new and old systems from one interface.

 Rollback from a phased migration is more complex if there are issues, because there are two systems of record, one for users who have been migrated and one for users who have not yet been moved.

 You can work around this with tooling to keep track of which users have been migrated.
-If you needed to roll back to using the old system, look at the users who had been migrated and pull back all their data into the old system.
+If you need to roll back to using the old system, examine migrated users and move their data into the old system.